cybertron/openstack-virtual-baremetal/doc/source/deploy/quintupleo.rst

              It appends the value passed in to the name of all resources in the stack.
 For example, if ``undercloud_name`` is set to 'undercloud' and ``--id foo`` is passed to deploy.py, the resulting undercloud VM will be named 'undercloud-foo'.
-This can be helpful for differentiating multiple environments in the same host cloud.
+It is recommended that this be used any time multiple environments are being deployed in the same cloud/tenant to avoid name collisions.

              Be aware that when --id is used, a new environment file will be generated that reflects the new names.
 The name of the new